WPCD-Workflows/documentation/source/introduction.rst

 -  optimize codes.

 2. Specific ITER simulation work in support of ITER IO and F4E with specified deliverables.

 WPCD operates under a work plan aiming to provide in the long term a full suite of integrated simulation workflows, incorporating core-edge-SOL/PFC coupling, first-principles models and control elements.
-A central task is the development of the new modular European Transport Simulator, ETS, which is being deployed to JET modelling infrastructure for validation and application to experimental analysis.
+A central task is the development of the modular European Transport Simulator, ETS, which is being deployed to JET and MST modelling infrastructures for validation and application to experimental analysis.

 In addition to code and workflow development, rigorous code verification is also performed under WPCD, within the EU-IM framework; whereas validation of the released integrated modelling workflows against the experiments is performed under WPJET1 and WPMST1.

-The Work Package run as a project and managed by a project leader see ->here.
+The Work Package run as a project and managed by a project leader (M. Romanelli, UKAEA, michele.romanelli@ukaea.uk)

 In 2019 the structure of the project has been reviewed and changed.